Louis1351/Simple-Localizer-Tool-Package/README.md

 # Simple-Localizer-tool
- A simple tool for the text localization (using google api to translate)
+ A simple and easy tool for the Text/Sprite/Audio localization. (using google api to translate) The assets are currently load from an Asset Bundle.

 # Table of contents
 * [How to install](#HowTo)